lheisey/ppv-addons/README.txt

     * orderby [default name] - Sort order to display posts.
     * order [default ASC] - Whether to display posts in ascending (ASC) or descending (DESC) order.
     * default_image (default ppv-default.jpg) - Image to display for posts that do not have a feature image set.
-    * default_post_icon (default Blog1.png) - Post icon to display when not using show_image - not used from version 3.0.8.

 * tags-by-number - Displays all tags with count by order of count number.
 Output list will be paged.
 Shortcode options:
     * per_page [default 24] - Set number of tags per page for paged output.
     * order [default DESC] - Whether to display posts in ascending (ASC) or descending (DESC) order.
-    * default_tag_icon (default Tag1.png) - Tag icon to display for tag listing - not used from version 3.0.

 * tags-alphabetical - Displays all tags with count by alphabetical order.
 Output list will be paged.
 Shortcode options:
     * per_page [default 24] - Set number of tags per page for paged output.
     * order [default ASC] - Whether to display posts in ascending (ASC) or descending (DESC) order.
-    * default_tag_icon (default Tag1.png) - Tag icon to display for tag listing - not used from version 3.0.1.

 * column - Responsive columns which divides a row into columns.
 A shortcode is used for each column with the last column (including one-full) containing the option last="true".
 For screen sizes below a breakpoint the columns become a stacked single column.
 The breakpoint is defined as 719px by the SASS variable $col-grid-max-width.
 Column size options: